lbguilherme/rethinkdb-lite/README.md

 ## Roadmap

-- Replace the current storage backend with RocksDB
 - Pass successfuly on RethinkDB's spec suite
 - Add some better newer tests
 - Benchmark and improve performance